Jean-DrEaD/hoverboard-firmware-hack-FOC/README.md

 **Software PWM (`SW_PWM_RIGHT`):**
 - Right sideboard port pins PB10 and PB11 (5V tolerant)
 - Left sideboard port pins PA2 and PA3 (Not 5V tolerant)
 ---

+### Flash the Firmware

+- Discoconnect psu from driver
+- Unlock and erase MCU if first time flashing see [Instructions](https://github.com/EFeru/hoverboard-firmware-hack-FOC/wiki/How-to-Unlock-MCU-Flash)
+- Create fork and modify the Battery Configuration at least for your supply voltage.
+- Github will build, click Actions, latest workflow run and when its done building you will be able to download a zip which contains a bin file, flash that with stlink utility
+- Alternatively open project in vscode, change what you need and upload from there
+---

 ## Troubleshooting